How to tell if you have a concussion

 It may not feel like it until hours or days later, but concussions can stop you in your tracks and put a hold on your day-to-day activities.
 Concussions are something you’ll want to get looked at by an athletic trainer or doctor immediately because they can have serious symptoms and side effects.

-At NMC Health Orthopedics & Sports Specialists, we’re here to help treat your concussion quickly so you can start healing and get back in the game.
+NMC Health has multiple ways to treat a concussion quickly, from our Immediate Care Clinics, ER, Family Medicine and the NMC Health Orthopedics & Sports Specialists, we’re here to help so you can start healing and get back in the game.
 Don’t let concussions sideline you for longer than necessary.
 Let our team help you recover and get back in the action.

 If you have a medical emergency, call 911 or visit the NMC Health Medical Center Emergency Department.